 Midwestern State University is a public, state school in an urban setting in Wichita Falls, Texas.
-Midwestern State University was founded in 1922 and now enrolls around 5,860 students a year, including 5,141 undergrads.
-Midwestern State University provides on-campus housing for students.
+Midwestern State University was founded in 1922 and the school presently has around 5,797 students a year, which includes 5,041 undergraduates.
+Midwestern State University provides housing for students.
+The majority of students live on campus, and first year-students are required to live in campus housing.

-Interested in journalism or communications?
-Midwestern State University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Are you interested in journalism and communications?
+Midwestern State University students can write for the campus newspaperor be a producer for the student-run television channel.

-Excited for Greek life?
-Midwestern State University has fraternities and sororities.
+Interested in joining a fraternity or sorority?
+Midwestern State University has both fraternities and sororities.

 Planning to play sports?
 Midwestern State University has many options for athletes.
 See them all and learn more about life at Midwestern State University on the Student Life page.

-Let's take a closer look at to get a better idea of what Midwestern State University offers and if it sounds like a good fit for you.
+Let's take a look at these areas to get a clearer sense of what Midwestern State University offers and if it might be a good fit for you.

-The acceptance rate at Midwestern State University is 90%.
-Out of 4,025 applications received in 2021, 3,617 students were offered admission.
+Around 94% of applicants get into Midwestern State University each year.
+Out of 3,909 applications received in 2022, 3,693 students were offered admission.

-About 66% of students who start at Midwestern State University come back the next year.
-Around 44% of students who started at Midwestern State University earn their Bachelor's degrees within six years.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Approximately 63% of first-year, full-time undergrads who start at Midwestern State Universityreturn for their sophomore year.
+Around 47% of students who started at Midwestern State University earn their Bachelor's degrees within six years.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.

-Students in the class of 2021 who had taken out student loans graduated with an average of $49,146 of debt.
+Graduates in the class of 2022 had an average of $26,094 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Midwestern State University seems like a school you want to apply to, click the heart button to save it to your college list.